 Rothko, in part, was thinking about his children—his works of art.
-When Jean Kennedy (the President’s younger sister) tried to “take home” just one or two of those paintings, Rothko refused.
-To Rothko, art did not mean where something fit in on the wall.
+When Jean Kennedy (the President’s younger sister) tried to “take-home” just one or two of those paintings, Rothko refused.
+To Rothko, art did not mean where something fits in on the wall.
 Cooper’s Rothko of choice, with a haunting red hue, is meant to do more than fit in.
-Every person who walks in that office must stop and get lost in it.
+Every person who walks into that office must stop and get lost in it.
 It’s not about fashion, is it?

 Turning the Wheels of Fashion

 If you take a look at Don Draper’s office and flip through a few furniture catalogs, you could theorize that it is still about fashion.
 Ikea released a furniture piece in 2009 (top) by Bauhaus designer Franz Ehrlich.
 Where functionality meets form, the piece was designed in 1956 and released by its original manufacturer in 1963.
 Don Draper’s office (bottom) also underwent a charity auction on eBay last August.
 The public is going mad over the sixties thanks in major part to the drama.